Ethernet LAN overview, basic concepts, and fundamentals

-Ethernet refers to a group of LAN standards that define physical and data-link layers of LAN technology.
-These standards include cabling, connectors, media type, protocols, and everything else you need to create an Ethernet LAN.
+Ethernet comprises a set of LAN standards that define the physical and data-link layers of local area network technology.
+These standards encompass cabling, connectors, media types, protocols, and all necessary components for establishing an Ethernet LAN.

-Although the terms Ethernet and LAN are used interchangeably, they are different.
-The term LAN defines the layout of a computer network that spans a small geographic area such as a building or office.
-The term Ethernet defines a technology that you can use to build and run a LAN.
-It was developed by Xerox between 1973 and 1974.
-It was introduced commercially in 1980 and first standardized by IEEE in 1983 as IEEE 802.3.
+Although the terms Ethernet and LAN are often used interchangeably, they represent distinct concepts.
+A LAN is a computer network that spans a limited geographic area, such as a building or office.
+In contrast, Ethernet is a technology utilized to construct and operate a LAN.
+Xerox developed it between 1973 and 1974.
+It was introduced commercially in 1980 and first standardized by the IEEE in 1983 as IEEE 802.3.

 Speed

-Ethernet provides high data transfer speed.
-With current Ethernet standards and supporting devices, you can achieve up to 100 Gbps data transmission speed.
+Ethernet delivers high data transfer rates.
+With current standards and compatible devices, data transmission speeds can reach up to 100 Gbps.

 Flexibility

-Ethernet supports a wide range of devices and operating systems.
-You can easily scale it to accommodate a large number of devices and users.
+Ethernet supports a broad range of devices and operating systems.
+It can be easily scaled to accommodate a large number of devices and users.

 Reliability